Jacob-Webb/left_distributive_algebra/README.md

+# titles and internal files

-##Titles and internal titles
+## Titles and internal titles

-#Introduction - the project's aim
+# Introduction - the project's aim
 #Technologies
 #Launch